Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 There is, however, no indication that it’s non-comedogenic.

-This hybrid offers a balance between hydration and barrier repair, without the weight of traditional creams.
-Look for non-comedogenic formulations with humectants like glycerin or hyaluronic acid.
+If you’re acne-prone, apply a ceramide serum instead, followed by a water-based gel moisturizer.
+This offers hydration and barrier repair without the weight of traditional creams.
+Look for non-comedogenic serums with humectants like glycerin or hyaluronic acid.

 How to Apply Ceramide Cream